 What is Direct Market Access?

 Direct Market Access (DMA) signifies a sophisticated electronic trading method that grants investors direct interaction with the order books of financial exchanges.
 Traditionally, retail investors relied on intermediaries such as brokers or market makers to execute trades.
-These intermediaries would often quote prices based on their own inventory or market analysis, potentially introducing a layer of inefficiency.
+These intermediaries often quoted prices based on their own inventory or market analysis, potentially introducing a layer of inefficiency.

 DMA vs OTC Trading